Who I am

-I hate that this happens, and I’m slowly going back and removing all the embedded YouTube videos from this site.
+I hate that this happens, and I’m slowly trying to remove the embedded YouTube videos from this site.
 Until then — watch yourself with third-party content, because I have no control over what they do with your data.

 My Internet Service Provider provides a standard package of back-end tools, including various analytical tools, which have varied over the years.
 Information collected about you may include the IP address your browser request came from, the page requested, the referrer page (if any), and your browser identification string (if any).
 If you need anonymity, I recommend using a VPN or other system to anonymize any or all of these things.

 Nobody, unless forced to — for example by a legal subpoena or court order.